-The Christian gospels tell us that Jesus spent 3-6 years (27/29AD – 30/36AD) preaching in the Galilee, during his ministry in the Galilee he met and recruited his disciples and traveled around the countryside preaching as well as performing several miracles.
+The Christian gospels tell us that Jesus spent 3-6 years (27/29 AD – 30/36 AD) preaching in the Galilee, during his ministry in the Galilee he met and recruited his disciples and traveled around the countryside preaching as well as performing several miracles.
 His Galilee ministry began with his baptism at the site now known as Yardenit.
-Today several churches mark the significant sites where Biblical events occurred in the Galilee.
+Today several churches mark the significant sites where biblical events occurred in the Galilee.

 The Church of the House of St Peter, Capernaum

-Church of the Seven Apostles, Capernaum
+Church of the Apostles, Capernaum

-This Greek Orthodox Church is located on the southeastern edge of what would have been the Roman village of Capernaum; the church is dedicated to the seven apostles named in the Gospel of John.
-The church was completed in 1931 on the site where the village of Capernaum was relocated following an earthquake in 746AD.
+The Greek Orthodox Church of the Apostles is located on the southeastern edge of what would have been the Roman village of Capernaum; the church is dedicated to the seven apostles named in the Gospel of John.
+The church was completed in 1931 on the site where the village of Capernaum was relocated following an earthquake in 746 AD.
 The picturesque church has a white exterior with bright red onion domes.
-Within the church almost every surface is covered with intricate and colorful murals.
+Within the church, almost every surface is covered with intricate and colorful murals.

 Church of the Beatitudes

 The church was designed by renowned Italian architect Antonio Barluzzi and constructed in 1938.
 The church is set in a tranquil garden and the exterior has a covered arcade supported by columns separated by arched openings.
 The roof of the church has a single central dome.
 Within the church are stained glass windows featuring the beatitudes and gold mosaics in the dome.
 The church has an octagonal shape to symbolize the 8 beatitudes (Matthew 5:3-11).
-The church has been visited by Poe Paul VI and Pope John Paul II.
+The church has been visited by Pope Paul VI and Pope John Paul II.

 Church of the Multiplication of the Loaves and Fishes, Tabgha

-Elements of the earlier churches have been preserved including a 5th century floor mosaic in the two transepts featuring plants, animals and a lotus flower.
+Elements of the earlier churches have been preserved including a 5th-century floor mosaic in the two transepts featuring plants, animals, and a lotus flower.
 Near the altar is a mosaic of two fish and a basket of bread.
 During excavations a limestone slab of rock was found, this now lies under the altar and is thought to have been the table where Jesus shared out the miraculous meal.

 Church of the Primacy of Peter, Tabgha

 This modern Franciscan chapel built in 1933 marks the site where Jesus ate with his disciples following his resurrection and also where Jesus reinstated St. Peter who had denied knowing Jesus three times at Jesus’ crucifixion.
-It is the significant event of Jesus appointing Peter to look over his church that led to the Pope (a successor of Peter) being the leader of the Christian world (John 21:15-19).
+It is the signature event of Jesus appointing Peter to look over his church that led to the Pope (a successor of Peter) being the leader of the Christian world (John 21:15-19).

-Cana Wedding Church, Kfar Cana
+Cana Franciscan Wedding Church, Kfar Cana

 The baroque-style church has twin bell towers, and a façade topped with angel statues.
 There is an arcaded narthex and a pleasant front courtyard.
 The interior has two levels with a dome above the upper church and a nave on the lower level where you can see part of a Byzantine mosaic.
 On the lower level is a chapel and museum with artifacts found during the construction.

 Church of St. George, Kfar Cana

 Next to the Marriage Church is a Greek Orthodox Church built in 1886, the church holds two of the six jars believed to have been used in the miracle of the wine.
-Outside the church is a courtyard with palm trees, bells, gazebos and fountains but the interior is usually closed to tourists.
+Outside the church is a courtyard with palm trees, bells, gazebos, and fountains but the interior is usually closed to tourists.